gojibjib/jibjib-model/README.md

 After every epoch a snapshot of the models weights and biases is saved on disk.
 In the next step we can restore the model to either do a query or continue with training.

 We are deploying the model by enabling TensorFlow Serving to reduce response time drastically.
 Check out ![jibjib-query](https://github.com/gojibjib/jibjib-query) to learn more about how we implemented TensorFlow Serving for our model.

+# New: Convolutional LSTM
+In train_LSTM.py we provide a Convolutional LSTM for audio event recognition.
+Similar to vggish_train.py it performs a classification tasks on the the mel spectrograms.
+In contrast to the former script, it does not perform a classification for each spectrogram but analyzes a sequence of matrices and then performs a classification on the entire sequence.
+C-LSTMs may outperform CNNs when data only contains sparse specific features that don't occure in every timestep.

 ## Training